We are Breedr Limited, a company registered in England and Wales with company number 11227200.

 We process the following information about you:

 - Information you give us.
 This is information about you that you provide to us by filling in forms on our website and within the Breedr platform, emailing us, writing to us, or speaking to us over the phone or in person.
-The information you give us might include your name, address, email address, phone number, date of birth and payment information.
+The information you give us might include your name, address, email address, phone number, date of birth and payment information such as bank or credit card details.
 It may also include information about your job role or business.

 - Information we receive from third parties.
 If you are an employee or representative of one of our suppliers or members then your organisation might share your information with us.
 The information we receive about you may include your name, job title, postal address, email address, phone number, date of birth and payment information.
 Processors and suppliers using the Breedr platform may share certain information about you with us in order to register you with the service.